Somebody (Mark Wills song)

 "Somebody" is a country music song written by Dave Berg, Sam Tate, and Annie Tate.
-It was initially recorded by American country music singer Mark Wills for his 2001 studio album Loving Every Minute.
-Reba McEntire later recorded the same song for her 2003 album Room to Breathe, releasing it as that album's second single in January 2004.
-By August of that year, McEntire's version had reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, becoming her 22nd number hit of her career and her first since "If You See Him/If You See Her" with Brooks & Dunn in 1998.
+The song was originally recorded by American country music artist Mark Wills for his fourth studio album Loving Every Minute (2001).
+The song was later recorded by Reba McEntire as the second single from her 25th studio album Room to Breathe (2003) on December 22, 2003.
+The song was released rather quickly due to the underperformance of the album's lead single "I'm Gonna Take That Mountain", which had only reached number 14 on the country charts.

+On the issue dated August 7, 2004, "Somebody" topped the Billboard Hot Country Singles & Tracks chart (now known as the Hot Country Songs chart) for one week, becoming McEntire's 22nd number one hit and her first since "If You See Him/If You See Her", her duet with Brooks & Dunn in 1998.
+It also became her 53rd top ten hit.
+"Somebody" would be McEntire's only country number one single of the 2000s decade, although her 2009 single, "Consider Me Gone", would top the country charts for four weeks in January 2010.

 Content

 The protagonist, a male patron at a diner, vents to the waitress serving him about his so far unfruitful love life.
 The waitress reminds him to pay attention to the people around him because he'd never know where he might find the one for him, so he tries this in the elevator at his workplace.
 In the last verse, it is revealed that the protagonist and waitress ended up falling in love.